drogo1000/Food-Data/README.md

 ### [/cuisines](/cuisines)
-Contains the cuisine related data, such as grouping cuisines by region with localised cuisine and region names.
+Contains the cuisine related data, such as grouping cuisines by style with localised cuisine and style names.

 ### [/ingredients](/ingredients)